wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/configure-anti-spoofing-controls-.md

 We recommend that you either leave your draft public DNS record for a few hours and then double-check it, or ask a colleague to double-check it, before you publish it.

-The *NCSC* has guidance on the [best practices for secure design and development.](https://www.ncsc.gov.uk/collection/developers-collection/principles/produce-clean-maintainable-code)

-# Monitor, *analyse* and update your DNS records
+# Monitor, *analyze* and update your DNS records

-Advice for when you have set up a DMARC policy of 'none', including monitoring your reports for at least two weeks and correcting any failures.
+Advice for when you have set up a DMARC policy of `none`, including monitoring your reports for at least two weeks and correcting any failures.

-Implementing a DMARC policy of 'none' on your domains won’t affect the delivery of your email but neither will it prevent illegitimate emails being sent from your domains.
-For this, you must at least implement a DMARC policy of ‘quarantine’.
+Implementing a DMARC policy of `none` on your domains won’t affect the delivery of your email but neither will it prevent illegitimate emails being sent from your domains.
+For this, you must at least implement a DMARC policy of `quarantine`.

 Before you do this, you must ensure that you have correctly configured DMARC ***and*** SPF ***and*** DKIM on your domains.